Allie Long

-Alexandra Linsley Long (born August 13, 1987) is an American soccer player who plays as a midfielder for NJ/NY Gotham FC in the National Women's Soccer League and the United States national team.
+Alexandra Linsley Long (born August 13, 1987) is an American soccer player who plays as a midfielder.
+She played for Portland Thorns FC, Seattle Reign FC, and NJ/NY Gotham FC in the National Women's Soccer League, and represented the United States national team.
 She made her debut for the national team on May 8, 2014, in a friendly against Canada.
 She has since made 45 total appearances for the team.